joshuaberetta/trend/README.md

 ### Notes

 > The program should now be running and there should be a progress bar moving along.
-> The outputs of the script will now be sitting in the output folder specified in the `config.yaml` file, ex. `outputs`
+> The outputs of the script will now be sitting in the output folder specified in the `config.yaml` file, ex. `outputs`.
 > Keep in mind that there is a lot of data to crunch for each plot, so the program can take up to 30 minutes to run through all the variables.

 ## Meta